Cirhuzalain/UdaciCards/README.md

 # UdaciCards
-Quiz App (Allow user to create deck and add card to a given deck)
+A Flash Card App (Allow user to create deck and add card to a given deck)

 ## Prerequisite
 You need to have nodejs and npm install on your computer to run the project.
 If not you can download them using this [link](https://nodejs.org/en/download/)